Expegt/TEST3/README.md

 - Grid
 - Git & Git workflow

-git clone
+- git clone
-git add
+- git add
-git commit
+- git commit
-git branch
+- git branch
-git push
+- git push
-git pull
+- git pull
-GitHub
+# GitHub

 ## Create a repository
 - Deploy to personal pages
 - Comprehension Check
 - You will be employer-ready if you can answer the following questions:

-***What does it mean to be a full-stack web developer?
+- What does it mean to be a full-stack web developer?
-What is the relationship between HTML and CSS?
+- What is the relationship between HTML and CSS?
-What is Git workflow?
+- What is Git workflow?
-Learning Objectives
+- Learning Objectives

+'''
 ## You will be employer-competitive if you are able to:

 - Build and style static webpages with semantic HTML and CSS